supremeimposter/My-Vault/GATE/Computer-Organization-and-Architecture/CPU/Registers and Status Flags in CPU.md

 - Status flags reflect the result of an instruction executed by the processor.
 - ALU simply performs the operation and updates the flag based on the result of the operation.

+- Status register stores status bits which are also called as condition-code or flag bits.

 ## Zero Flag
 - Zero flag is set to 1 whenever the output of the ALU is 0.